What is Percocet?

 Long Term Rehab Can Stop the Cycle of Relapse

-If you or a loved one is suffering the pain of chronic relapse or drug addiction, Burning Tree is ready to help.
+If you or a loved one is suffering the pain of chronic relapse or drug addiction, Burning Tree Long Term Rehab is ready to help.
 Our long-term rehabilitation treatment program is specifically designed to meet the needs of severe cases of chemical dependency.
 We know that time is a critical factor in recovering from addiction.
 If you have experienced the disappointment of short-term rehab, please understand that you are not the cause.
-Short-term detox centers are not equipped to deal with severe or chronic addiction, much less treat deep seated psychological issues that perpetuate the cycle of relapse.
+Short-term detox centers are not equipped to provide effective treatment or deal with severe or chronic addiction, much less treat deep seated psychological issues that perpetuate the cycle of relapse.